ensdomains/ens-contracts/contracts/wrapper/README.md

 A name that is registered but not managed by the name wrapper is Unwrapped.

-Unwrapped names do not expire, with the exception of .eth second-level names, which have behaviour enforced by the .eth registrar.
+Unwrapped names do not expire, with the exception of .arb second-level names, which have behaviour enforced by the .arb registrar.

 To check if a name is Unwrapped, verify that `NameWrapper.ownerOf` returns `address(0)` and `Registry.owner` does not.